dkolpakov2/kc-ldap-integration/README-KC.md

 # 2. Step 2: Enable Certificate-based Authentication (mTLS)
-  Keycloak expects the client certificate to be uploaded as an attribute or credential.
-  You can link a certificate by setting the client’s X.509 attribute:
+  Keycloak expects the client certificate to be uploaded as an attribute or credential. we can link a certificate by setting the client’s X.509 attribute:
 >> bash:
 CLIENT_UUID=$(/opt/keycloak/bin/kcadm.sh get clients -r "$REALM" --query clientId=$CLIENT_ID --fields id --format csv | head -1 | cut -d',' -f1)